Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

 In addition to WFS, we plan for the Deep High-cadence $u$-band Survey (DHS) program by virtue of the superior $u$-band imaging performance of WFST in time-domain investigations.
-DHS will routinely monitor a sky area of $2~\times \sim360$ deg$^2$ surrounding the equator every year (the ``Spring" and ``Autumn" fields; 6 months observing per each).
-Considering the importance of $u$-band imaging and color information in revealing the nature of various energetic transient phenomena, for each 6-months campaign of DHS, we perform photometry in at least one more band besides $u$ in hour cadence in consecutive $\pm$ 7 days during every lunar cycle (starting from the new moon).
-Meanwhile, a multi-band ancillary survey will keep monitoring the same region in the remaining nights of these 6 months.
-Such an innovative survey mode provides a unique opportunity to track transients right after their occurrences and to discover rare energetic explosive phenomena in the universe (e.g. early-phase supernovae, fast blue optical/ultraluminous transients, tidal disruption events, kilonovae, etc. Further details are deferred to \S \ref{section_31}--\S \ref{section_33}).
-WFST will also be combined with the next-generation Chinese space missions (e.g. the Einstein Probe (EP) \cite{2018SPIE10699E..25Y}; the Chinese Space Station Telescope (CSST) \cite{CSST21}) to be launched in the upcoming years, so that unprecedented synchronization of multi-wavelength surveys between ground-based and space-borne wide-field survey facilities becomes feasible.
+DHS will routinely monitor a sky area of $2~\times \sim360$ deg$^2$ surrounding the equator every year (the ``Spring" and ``Autumn" fields; 6 months of observing per each).
+Considering the importance of $u$-band imaging and color information in revealing the nature of various energetic transient phenomena, for each 6-month campaign of DHS, we perform photometry in at least one more band besides $u$ in hour cadence in consecutive $\pm$ 7 days during every lunar cycle (starting from the new moon).
+Additionally, WFST will keep monitoring the same region in the $griz$ bands on the remaining nights of these 6 months.
+Such an innovative survey mode provides a unique opportunity to track transients right after their occurrences and to discover rare energetic explosive phenomena in the universe (e.g. early-phase supernovae, fast blue optical/ultraluminous transients, tidal disruption events, kilonovae, etc.).
+More details are deferred to \S \ref{section_31}--\S \ref{section_33}).
+WFST will also be combined with the next-generation Chinese space missions, e.g., EP \cite{2018SPIE10699E..25Y}; the Chinese Space Station Telescope (CSST) \cite{CSST21}) to be launched in the upcoming years, so that unprecedented synchronization of multiwavelength surveys between ground-based and space-borne wide-field survey facilities becomes feasible.
 By coordinating with EP and CSST, we will not only promptly identify optical counterparts of various high-energy astronomical events, but also attain real-time spectral energy distributions of various fast transients, by virtue of the anticipated synchronization and synergy.